 What Is a Bunya Pine?

 The bunya pine, or Araucaria bidwillii, is famous for its huge cones and its delicious seeds.
-It's a relative of the monkey puzzle tree.
-Like its relative, the bunya pine is an evergreen conifer that has an unusual branching pattern, strange leaves and edible seeds inside a large cone.
+It's a relative of the monkey puzzle tree, another curious plant.
+Like its relative, the bunya pine is an evergreen conifer that has an unusual branching pattern, strange leaves, and edible seeds inside a large cone.
 Even the smaller female cones are the size of a bowling ball.
-Some can be as large as a person's head, or even bigger.
-It's actually dangerous to be under a tree when it's dropping its cones.
+Some can be as large as a person's head.
+It's often dangerous to be under a tree when it's dropping its cones.

 The bunya pine tree is native to Queensland in northeastern Australia and belongs to the family Araucariaceae.
 The family was widespread in the Jurassic and Cretaceous periods.
 Its members existed in both the northern and southern hemisphere and coexisted with dinosaurs.
 Today the family is restricted to the southern hemisphere, except for cultivated specimens, but its members still have unique features that are sometimes described as "reptilian".

 Based on its common name, we might assume that the bunya pine is a type of pine tree.
 This isn't the case, however.
 The bunya pine belongs to the family Araucariaceae.
 Pine trees belong to the family Pinaceae.
 Both families belong to the order Pinales, so they are distant relatives.